BZoennchen/supercollider-book/chapters/sounddesign/additive-synthesis.md

 Well, at the moment we have one global envelope for all frequencies.
 What about ``n`` independent envelopes?
 We could, for example, imitate nature and decrease the amplitudes of high frequencies faster than those of low frequencies.
-We could make this relation randomly such that only the expected decrease in amplitude behaves like that.
+We could introduce randomness such that only the *expected decrease in amplitude* behaves like that.

 ```isc
 (